OctopusDeploy/docs/docs/getting-started/index.md

 Octopus lets you define variables for configuration values that change, so you can have a different value for each environment or deployment target

-Learn more about the [deployment process](/docs/deployment-process/index.md), how you can set up [projects](/docs/deployment-process/projects/index.md), use [variables](/docs/deployment-process/variables/index.md) and [lifecycles](/docs/deployment-process/lifecycles/index.md) in your deployments, .
+Learn more about the [deployment process](/docs/deployment-process/index.md), how you can set up [projects](/docs/deployment-process/projects/index.md), use [variables](/docs/deployment-process/variables/index.md) and [lifecycles](/docs/deployment-process/lifecycles/index.md) in your deployments.

 ### 5. Deploy your release